 All services, except pharmacy, lab and X-ray, must be approved by either a prior authorization (PA) or by a linkage of the provider to the participant for services related to the participant’s eligible medical condition.
 A PA confirms medical necessity and the relationship of the service to an eligible medical diagnosis.
 Services provided by a linked provider in their office do not require PA.

-Providers are responsible for obtaining PA from CSHCS for covered services when necessary.
-Providers should contact the prior authorization section by telephone and fax a copy of their evaluation or consultant records from the patient’s medical chart.
+Providers are responsible for obtaining PA from the Children's Special Health Care Services (CSHCS) Program for covered services when necessary.
+Providers should contact the Prior Authorization Section by telephone and fax a copy of their evaluation or consultant records from the patient’s medical chart.

-The Children’s Special Health Care Services (CSHCS) program has developed a draft Prior Authorization Request form.
+CSHCS has developed a draft Prior Authorization Request form.
 The use of this form is required when submitting requests for prior authorization.
-Please contact us for a copy of the form.
+Please contact us at the number above for a copy of the form.
 Complete and submit the form each time you request a prior authorization, along with any other necessary documentation.
 This form will help to streamline the authorization process and allow us to make a determination more quickly and efficiently.

 Below is a list of services that require prior authorization to allow payment by CSHCS; however, this list is not all-inclusive.